sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 | 10          | supersedes               | See {{indexed-link-rel}}
 | 11          | supplemental             | See {{indexed-link-rel}}
 | 12-65535    | Unassigned               |
-{: #tbl-iana-link-rel-values title="CoSWID Link Relationship Inital Registrations"}
+{: #tbl-iana-link-rel-values title="CoSWID Link Relationship Initial Registrations"}

-Registrations MUST conform to the expert review guidlines defined in {{iana-review-guidelines}}.
+Registrations MUST conform to the expert review guidelines defined in {{iana-review-guidelines}}.

 Designated experts MUST also ensure that a newly requested entry documents the URI schemes allowed to be used in an href associated with the link relationship and the expected resolution behavior of these URI schemes.
-This will help to ensure that SWID/CoSWID applications are able to interoperate when resolving resources referenced by a link of a given type.
+This will help to ensure that applications processing software tags are able to interoperate when resolving resources referenced by a link of a given type.

 {: #iana-link-use}
-### SWID/CoSWID Link Use Value Registry
+### Software Tag Link Use Values Registry

-This document establishes a new registry titled "SWID/CoSWID Link Use Values".
+This document establishes a new registry titled "Software Tag Link Use Values".
 This registry provides index values for use as link-entry use item values in this document and link use names for use in {{SWID}}.

 \[TO BE REMOVED: This registration should take place at the following
    location: https://www.iana.org/assignments/swid\]